OmarFAbdelrahman/Commander/README.md

 # Commander
 api in .net core practice

-Used Postman in make requests
+Used Postman to make requests